Julian Gressel: Minnesota United

-International
+International career

 On November 5, 2022, Gressel became a United States citizen.
 Gressel was called in to the United States Men's National Team in January 2023 by interim manager Anthony Hudson.
 Gressel started at right back on January 25 against Serbia, assisting former teammate Brandon Vazquez in a 1–2 loss.
+Gressel was included on the 2023 CONCACAF Gold Cup roster for the United States.
+He made his Gold Cup debut off the bench against St. Kitts and Nevis, before assisting Gianluca Busio as a substitute against Trinidad and Tobago in the final group stage match.
+Gressel then started his first ever competitive match in the Gold Cup quarterfinal versus Canada, playing 90 minutes at right-wing as the US ran out as eventual winners on penalties to reach the semi-finals.